kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 KUBE_ALLOW_PRIV="--allow_privileged=false"
 ```

-* Disable the firewall on both the master and minon, as docker does not play well with other firewall rule managers
+* Disable the firewall on both the master and minion, as docker does not play well with other firewall rule managers

 ```
 systemctl disable iptables-services firewalld